valtteriingervo/Alumniraportti/README.txt

 - The survey tool Webropol was the basis for many of the graphs and data analysis
 - R programming language was used for some data analysis and plotting certain graphs
 - Adobe Illustrator was used to make vector graphics

+Note that some results are in protected links for the use of Information Networks staff only to ensure privacy.